About

 There was a vital element missing to the puzzle I was piecing together, a piece that was right under my nose but entirely invisible and dormant to my own understanding of reality.

-I assumed people were their potential realised, taken for face value, not understanding that like me, they were just as perplexed by an incomplete mystery.
+I naively assumed people were their potential realised, taken for face value, not understanding that like me, they were just as perplexed by an incomplete mystery.
 One of trying to fit in, stand out, be seen… in other words, be loved in the only way they knew how.
 If no-one tells us how important it is to be in communion with this missing piece, we outwardly struggle against a fractious weight, consuming us wilfully.

-I had instinctively understood the quiet powerful presence of natures law that spoke to me.
+In my protective solace I had instinctively understood the quiet powerful presence of natures law that spoke to me.

 This law is there to protect us, help us and guide us, and if we really listen, allows us to enjoy a relationship of co-creation that is pure, generous and full of beauty.